Cauliflower Curry Recipe (Curried Cauliflower)

 This Cauliflower Curry is the perfect one-pot vegetarian dish when you’re after a healthy yet delicious and quick meal.
-It is vegan and naturally Gluten-free.
-Serve this Cauliflower Curry over some fluffy Basmati Rice or flavored rice like Jeera rice or Turmeric rice.
-It also goes well with flatbreads like Chapati, roti, Naan or Plain Paratha.
-This recipe takes just 30 minutes from start to finish and am sure you will love it for the great Indian flavors and ease of cooking.
+It is vegan and naturally gluten-free.
+Serve this over some fluffy basmati rice or flavored rice like jeera rice or turmeric rice.
+It also goes well with flatbreads like chapati, roti, naan or plain paratha.
+This takes just 30 minutes from start to finish and am sure you will love it for the great Indian flavors and ease of cooking.

-If you are new to Indian Cuisine, you may scroll down & read the tips and variations section before you make the dish.
+If you are new to Indian Cuisine, read the expert tips and variations section before you make this recipe.

 More Cauliflower Recipes